theodi/chat2db/README.md

 * Configure it to use this backend
 * Enable rich features like markdown responses and Chart.js visualisations

-Once connected, you’ll be able to stream AI responses, inspect queries, and render database results as interactive charts — all inside a polished web UI.
+Once connected, you'll be able to stream AI responses, inspect queries, and render database results as interactive charts — all inside a polished web UI.

+### 🤖 Slack Bot Frontend

+For team collaboration, you can use the Slack bot frontend that allows querying the database directly from Slack channels and direct messages.

+Follow the setup guide in the [`slack-bot/README.md`](../slack-bot/README.md) to:

+* Configure the Slack bot
+* Set up Slack app permissions
+* Enable @mention support and threaded conversations

+The Slack bot supports:
+* @mention queries in any channel (including private channels)
+* Direct message conversations
+* Follow-up questions in threads
+* Chart generation requests